albergo08/CCM-CS109-Final-Project/README.md

 Finding API - This will give us access to auction data

 We want a dataframe of 10,000 users, and the auctions that they have made.
 All these auctions will have already ended.
-We will only look at electronics, and perhaps just certain electronics, to not worry about varying price ranges.
+We will only look at 32gb iPhone 5s's to not worry about varying price ranges.
 We filter by items sold in US only.
 We will write a weighting function that takes into account increase from starting bid on sell and comparison to average final price for that item.

 **What columns we want:**